strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

 :::caution
 Create your Admin user after the initial deployment is complete.
 Do not share your application URL with anyone until you have created your Admin user.
 :::

+## ⏩ What to do next?

+Now that you have deployed your project via the Cloud dashboard, we encourage you to explore the following ideas to have an even more complete Strapi Cloud experience:

+- If you chose the free trial during your first project creation, make sure to fill in your [billing information](/cloud/account/account-billing) afterward to prevent your project from being suspended at the end of the trial period.
+- Invite other users to [collaborate on your project](/cloud/projects/collaboration).
+- Check out the [deployments management documentation](/cloud/projects/deploys) to learn how to trigger new deployments for your project.